top of page

 All three gates in the Head Center - gate 64, gate 61, and gate 63 - are physiologically connected to the Pineal Gland, which is located deep near the center of the brain.

 The Head Center is a pressure center, which means it's under pressure to understand, think, seek, and figure something out.
-The Head is the center for inspiration, questions, doubts, and mysteries.
-The Head Center is trying to move energy toward the Ajna Center so we can bring our genius out into the world!
+It constantly pushes us to understand, question, and make sense of life.
+It's the source of inspiration, doubts, and mysteries and is always trying to move energy toward the Ajna Center, where ideas can take shape and we can eventually bring our genius out into the world!

 Undefined Head Center Wisdom